BD2KGenomics/dcc-ops/redwood/cli/migrations/README.md

 d0117ff1-cf53-43a0-aaab-cb15809fbb49,Treehouse
 efe617a1-ae1f-5592-b8d0-9b268d205938,Treehouse
 ```

-I copy-pasted these into _mapping-2017-05-17_, which is otherwise a superset of the former.
+Not sure why (note that the same bundle appears with programs SU2C and Treehouse).

-There is also a _helper/blacklist-failed-uploads.csv_ which contains bundle-ids that were found to be missing from aws but present in the metadata backups.
+There is also a _helper/blacklist-failed-uploads.csv_ which contains bundle-ids that were found to be missing from aws but present in the metadata backups (likely artifacts of uploads that failed or were canceled after registration).
 These will be deleted from the metadata-db.
+The metadata can always be recovered from a backup.

+The last backup that this migration is relevant to is _s3://redwood-backups/metadata-backup-20170601-024115.tar.gz_.